 - leftover turkey.
 Sliced or shredded leftover turkey works perfectly, white or dark meat, warmed until tender.

 - cranberry sauce.
 Adds sweet-tart contrast to the savory layers.
-Use whole berry, jellied or homemade.
+Use whole berry, jellied or homemade cranberry sauce.

 - stuffing.
 Adds a savory, herby element and extra texture.
 If it's dry, stir in a little broth before reheating.